ShiG2004/College_Projects/README.md

 **Tool: Miro.com**

 ### PERT Estimation:
 Description: Used the PERT method in Excel to estimate a Netflix-style web app project.
-Estimated effort for 9 epics, calculated total expected project duration (~14.8 weeks), and determined an MVP completion date for Must-Have features only (April 20th) based on a 2-person team starting March 1st.
+Estimated effort for 9 epics, calculated total expected project duration (~14.8 weeks), and determined an MVP completion date for Must-Have features only (April 20th) based on a 2-person team starting March 1st.<br>
 **Tools: Azure DevOps, Microsoft Excel**

 ### Sprint Practice:
 Description: Ran a 1-week Scrum sprint using Azure DevOps for backlog/story management and Wix to build a Netflix-branded homepage.
-Involved sprint planning, daily standups, and scrum role assignments across a team.
+Involved sprint planning, daily standups, and scrum role assignments across a team.<br>
 **Tool: Wix.com**